Lednerb/bilberry-hugo-theme/README.md

 Pages can be ordered using the `weight` front matter variable, which should be set to a non-zero value.
 A page with a lower `weight` will be displayed first.

-The `page` content can be a static page, such as the "About"page, or a link to another page, internal or external.
+The `page` content can be a static page, such as an **About** page, or a link to another page, internal or external.

 The `link` post type always links to an external site and can be used with or without a background image.